Python-World/python-mini-projects/projects/Speech_to_text/README.md

 -   Run converter_terminal.py script
 -   Output Text will be displayed

-Just run the converter_GUI.py script and pick any JPG image from any location and then press 'Convert JPG to PDF'

 ## *Author Name*
 <!--Remove the below lines and add yours -->